 More consumers and businesses are getting comfortable with the idea of digital currency.
 Now, more than 100,000 merchants around the world accept Bitcoin as payment, including numerous businesses in the UK.
-This has led to more consumers and freelancers shopping and working in the online environment that previously were not able to because they could not get a credit or debit card.
-As more is understood about how the digital currency can be used and more standards and regulations are framed, Bitcoin and the other types of digital currency could become a game changer in the payments industry.
+This has led to more people shopping online.
+Previously, they couldn’t because they could not get a credit or debit card.
+More and more more is understood about how the digital currency can be used and more standards and regulations are framed.
+As a result, Bitcoin and the other types of digital currency could become a game changer in the payments industry.

 Time to Evolve